Girl on the Run (1958 film): Production

 Writer Roy Huggins created the story's characters in a series of 1940s novels and novellas, but Marion Hargrove wrote the screenplay for Girl on the Run.
 Warner Bros. released the film with Hargrove's title, and when it later aired on television, it was not the debut of a new series but the television premiere of a theatrical film.
 This allowed Warner Bros. to claim that the resulting 77 Sunset Strip television series was based on Girl on the Run, which it wholly owned, rather than on Huggins' literary work.

 In an interview with the Archive of American Television, director Bare recalled that the film was a result of an idea that Warner Bros.
 Television could create a B movie feature film.
 The film was shot in ten days, however it was decided to show the film to the American Broadcasting Company who wanted to turn the film into a weekly series, but with two provisos.
 The film would not be shown theatrically in the USA but would appear as the first episode of the series.
 Secondly, ABC wanted Edd Byrnes as a series regular.
-In the film Byrnes played vicious killer Kenneth Smiley, who compulsively combs his hair.
+In the film Byrnes played vicious killer Kenneth Smiley, who speaks in hipster slang.
 When the youth audience reacted favorably to his performance, Byrnes was offered the role of a new recurring character in the television series.

-In 77 Sunset Strip, Byrnes became Kookie, a comical carhop who also compulsively combs his hair.
+In 77 Sunset Strip, Byrnes became Kookie, a comical carhop who also uses slang and compulsively combs his hair.
 Byrne's appearance in Girl on the Run was addressed directly in the series.
 At the beginning of the episode that followed Girl on the Run, Zimbalist broke the fourth wall with the announcement:We previewed this show, and because Edd Byrnes was such a hit, we decided that Kookie and his comb had to be in our series.
 So this week, we'll just forget that in the pilot he went off to prison to be executed.